jameshanlon/cheese/cheese/pages/surveyor-rates.md

    and bathrooms as a room unless either is especially large (this also applies to especially large walk-in wardrobes etc)" We count a kitchen/diner where the wall has been knocked through to a living room, as two rooms.
- - These rates are based on hourly rates of £17.50 for ETs.
+ - These rates are based on hourly rates of £17.50 for surveyors.
 If you are unsure about the size of the building you surveyed, you can check the details in the [database](/admin).
  - Payment is made on the basis of a call-out fee and an hourly rate.
  - The call-out payment will only be paid if the survey is cancelled, otherwise it is paid as part of the fee.
- - For qualified ETs, please note that the payment includes conducting the 1-month follow-up with the customer.
+ - For qualified surveyors, please note that the payment includes conducting the 1-month follow-up with the customer.
- - For those surveys, following your first day of training surveys, where a trainee ET is leading the survey (i.e taking responsibility) but supervised by an experienced ET, we pay a flat fee of £20 per survey to the trainee.
-After a further 3-5 surveys led by you, Brian Harper or one of our experienced ETs will confirm that you are competent and you will be ‘signed off as qualified’.
+ - For those surveys, following your first day of training surveys, where a trainee surveyor is leading the survey (i.e taking responsibility) but supervised by an experienced surveyor, we pay a flat fee of £20 per survey to the trainee.
+After a further 3-5 surveys led by you, Brian Harper or one of our experienced surveyors will confirm that you are competent and you will be ‘signed off as qualified’.
 You can then carry out surveys unsupervised.
- - Since we are now operating in Bath and outlying villages in the Bristol Postcode area, for any travel beyond 5 miles from the city centre, we will now pay for ET's travel time.
+ - Since we are now operating in Bath and outlying villages in the Bristol Postcode area, for any travel beyond 5 miles from the city centre, we will now pay for surveyor's travel time.
 Example, Compton Dando: 10 miles from City centre we will pay for the 5 extra miles there and back = 10 miles of travel time at £17.50/hour = 29p/minute.
 Travel times are available on Google maps etc.
  - The survey payment will only be made on the completion of all the following tasks: